 If you have a rental property with multiple units, you are sure to need walkways that go from the parking area to each unit, the laundry room, the pool or other amenities.

-Pavers also have a far more elegant look that will immediately give your rental property an aesthetic boost that is sure to appeal to potential renters.
+Renovation projects like installing flagstone pavers create far more elegant look that will immediately give your rental property an aesthetic boost that is sure to appeal to potential renters.

 4. Include storage for patio furniture cushions and textiles.